mascaldotfr/CoRT/api/README.md

 ## About

-Each API has a README.md explaining what they do, and what they need to be run.
+Each API has a README.md explaining what they do.

 It's written in 3 languages: